sebastienroy/shutter_speed_tester/README.md

 [User Manual (French)](baby_shutter_tester/BabyShutterTesterUserManual.md)
 [User Manual (German)](baby_shutter_tester/BabyShutterTesterUserManual_de.md)

-# Coming soon : The Shutter Lover
+# Just released : The Shutter Lover

-The Shutter Lover is a tool specialized in the measurement of the translation speed of the curtains of focal plane shutters.
+The Shutter Lover is a tool specialized in the measurement of the travel time of the curtains of focal plane shutters.
-This product is currently under development and is expected to be released during June 2023.
+The measurement of the curtain travel time is necessary for camera repairers, in order to be able to ajust the springs of each of the curtains.
+The goal is to obtain an homogeneous travel time of the two curtains, with values in accordance with the manufacturer recommendations.
+This product is available for [purchase on ebay](https://www.ebay.fr/itm/204344103169).

 Here is a short teaser :
 [![Video of the Shutter Lover](shutter_lover/images/ShutterLoverVideoImage.jpg)](https://youtu.be/AOC1KYjHUho)